 Biography of Chaudhary Charan Singh -The only Prime Minister of India who did not face Parliament and who is also dubbed as “Champion of Farmers”

-A patriot, a skilled administrator, a clever politician, Chaudhary Charan Singh, who spoke for the farmers of India, was a humanitarian with an impeccable personality.
+A patriot, a skilled administrator, and a clever politician, Chaudhary Charan Singh, who spoke for the farmers of India, was a humanitarian with an impeccable personality.
 Charan Singh, a longtime member of the Uttar Pradesh Legislative Assembly, who took over as the Chief Minister of the state and took over as the Prime Minister of India, was one of the founders of the Bhartiya Kranti Dal and the Lok Dal.
 Charan Singh, who has been constantly striving for the betterment of farmers and weaker sections, as Prime Minister, tried to take various steps for the welfare of the common man.
-Historians and people alike frequently refer to him as the ‘Champion of the India’s Peasants.’
+Historians and people alike frequently refer to him as the ‘Champion of India’s Peasants.’

 Biography of Chaudhary Charan Singh